theREDspace/wdio-roku-service/README.md

                 console.log(error)
             }
         }
-        // End code append here if hook is already existent.   <-- },
+    },
 ```

 ### Expected behaviour
-With this code in place in the project's config, the expectation is that each time an `it` test is run, regardless of the test's outcome, a screenshot will be taken and attached to its relevant section in the Allure report.
+With this code in place in the project's config, the expectation is that each time an `it` test is run, regardless of the test's outcome, a screenshot will be taken at the end of the run and attached to its relevant section in the Allure report.
 In the specific instance of the test failing, a source snapshot of the app's state in XML format will also be attached to the test's section in the Allure report.

 ### Notes
 * Out of the box Allure reports support screenshots in `.png` format.
 Method overrides in this service support the image in `.jpg` format instead.
-* XML attachments may be browsed embedded in the Allure report or opened in a separate tab in a browser.
+* XML attachments may be browsed in the Allure report itself or opened in a separate tab in a browser.